jayasrivenkateshp/aws-learning/02-S3/00-S3 Basics/README.md

 ## Charges for S3

-⇒ upto 5 GB per on Aws cloud is a free of cost.
+⇒ upto 5 GB for 1 Aws cloud is a free of cost.

-=) EBS is a AZ wise

 * S3 bucket availability is Global wise